Do you run promotions in your salon?

 Is Your Salon Promotional Calendar Driving The Different Goals To Grow Your Business?

 Again, you know best what type of salon promotions your business needs.
-But as you look through your 12 month plan, try to see if you’re varying the type of promotion enough.
-Are you only targeting new clients or do you have sufficient amount of promotions to also increase spend per client?
+But as you look through your 12-month plan, try to see if you’re varying the type of promotion enough.
+Are you only targeting new clients or do you have a sufficient amount of promotions to also increase spend per client?

-You can also run combination of services.
-Maybe you have a promotion to get new clients in focused on your hair cutting service.
-You could in parallel with that offer also a trade up promotion where clients who have bought your hair cut can spend more with you through a retail promotion.
+You can also run a combination of services.
+Maybe you have a promotion to get new clients focused on your hair-cutting service.
+You could in parallel with that offer a trade-up promotion where clients who have bought your haircut can spend more with you through a retail promotion.

 Are You Maximizing Your Portfolio of Salon Services?